Harborough rail users

 Improving the quality of Market Harborough's rail service

-![]() The hard work done this year by Market Harborough in Bloom Volunteers at the station has paid off with a Judge’s Special Award.
+Whether the former Stationmaster’s garden, below, can be improved instead under other funds remains to be seen. ![]() The hard work done this year by Market Harborough in Bloom Volunteers at the station has paid off with a Judge’s Special Award.
 This recognised the ‘difficult conditions’ for such activities at a busy railway station.
 As well as maintaining the amenity planting around the town centre, Market Harborough in Bloom are the ‘adopters’ of the station under EMR’s Station Adoption scheme.
 They have installed and look after various planting schemes around the station, aimed at softening the rather utilitarian nature of the new platforms and enhancing the station forecourt.
 We in Harborough Rail Users maintain a close working relationship with Market Harborough in Bloom and warmly congratulate them for the recognition they have achieved.
 On Monday 10th July, a working party took place at the station, clearing weeds from the gravel area behind Platform 2 and generally tidying up.
 As well as the local station adopters from Market Harborough in Bloom, several colleagues from EMR and the Department for Transport came along to help.
 They were on a community support day, and put in a lot of effort to help.
 Tuesday 11th July saw the judges from East Midlands in Bloom visit the town, as part of the regional competition.
 They had a good look around the station planting.
 We now await their verdict! ![]() Getting down to it.
 Market Harborough in Bloom, EMR and DfT volunteers clearing weeds near the shrub planters behind Platform 2 on 10th July 2023.
 Photos: Steve Jones ![]() In full bloom: floral planting near the car park steps.
 As a postscript to the item below (10th October 2022), two additional planting boxes in the style of traditional railway wagons have been installed at Market Harborough station.
 Standing on their own length of ‘track’, they have been placed on the south side of the car park steps, to complement the two luggage trolleys on the other side.
 As with the restored trolleys, they were built by a local retired engineer, using wood generously donated by Harborough firm Glenmere Timber.
 Station wagons: the two additional planting boxes for Market Harborough in Bloom, located by the car park steps onto the southbound platform.
 Photo: Steve Jones

 Market Harborough in Bloom install restored luggage trolleys at station as part of planting scheme10/10/2022